lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 enabled: true
 ---

-Note: our colleagues at SLAC report that on-going system recovery is taking longer than predicted.
+LATEST UPDATE: our colleagues at SLAC report that on-going system recovery is taking longer than predicted.
 Our apologies especially to our East Asian / Oceania users.
 Current ETA is **Tuesday 01:00 PT**

+Original notice:

 Due to electrical work at Rubin's US Data Facility at SLAC, most Rubin data will be unavailable on 2025-07-07 from 04:00 Pacific (11:00 UTC), with service restored around ~21:00 Pacific (17 hours later)~